The Matching Process for Intended Parents: How We Find Your Perfect Surrogate

 Financial fit:

-Costs vary for each surrogacy journey, which is determined by several variables.
-We align financial needs to accommodate both parties.
+Costs vary for each surrogacy journey, which is determined by several variables, and we align financial needs to accommodate both parties.

 How Long Does It Take To Be Matched With a Surrogate?

-Most intended parents want to know first and foremost, how long it will take to match with a surrogate.
-Our team invests their time and expertise to only offer the best candidates available to intended parents.
+Most intended parents want to know, first and foremost, how long it will take to match with a surrogate.
+Our team invests their time and expertise to offer only the best candidates to intended parents.
 The time it takes for you to match with a surrogate will depend on each unique case.
-At Hatch, the surrogate matching process takes an average of 8-9 months whereas other agencies typically take 12-14 months.
+At Hatch, the surrogate matching process takes an average of 10 months, whereas other agencies typically take 12-14 months.
 As we mentioned in the previous section of this article, we also do all the pre-screening for you.

-If you are interested in additional information regarding the surrogacy experience and how Hatch can help you in your journey to parenthood, please reach out to us here.
+If you are interested in additional information regarding the surrogacy experience and how Hatch can help you in your journey to parenthood, please contact us here.

 Book a Consultation